-- reduce the environmental footprint of schools,
+- reduce the environmental footprint of schools;

-- promote environmental literacy for our students.
+- promote environmental literacy, and

 There are many ways for the BUSD community to get involved in this process, and to ensure that all voices are heard.